 |Employees||On time Payments||Work is not properly operated||On time payments issue to employees|

 |Marketing||Competitive rates, More amenities, Prime Location,||Organization facing problems in sales, Reputation in market||Market analysis, Competent marketing team.|

 |Purchase||Competitive rates, Good Quality material, Timely Delivery,||The organization facing Finance problems, Customer dissatisfied, Delay in project completion & Reputation in market||Market analysis, Competent Purchase team|

 6.2.2 Quality objectives and planning to achieve them

-6.2.1 Xxx establish quality objectives at relevant functions, levels and processes needed for the quality management system.
+6.2.1 Xxx establishes quality objectives at relevant functions, levels, and processes needed for the quality management system.

 The quality objectives shall